a733573/quicksearch_selector/README.md

 - If the shortcut key doesn't work, ensure it doesn't conflict with other shortcuts in Anki.
 - If the auto-popup doesn't trigger, check the delay setting and ensure it's enabled.

+## Releases

+- The latest version of this add-on can be downloaded from the [releases page](https://github.com/a733573/quicksearch_selector/releases).
+- Each release includes a `.ankiaddon` file for easy installation.

 ## License